renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

-# Ceylon as a powerful data modelling tool
+# Using Ceylon's type system as a powerful modelling tool

-Ceylon has a really powerful type system that allows you to model your code's data and behaviour in a really advanced way.
+Ceylon has a really powerful type system that allows programmers to express concepts that just are not possible with most current type systems out there.

 For example, you can express that your method takes a non-empty stream of Strings: